Grants, Awards & Opportunities

 The MTA is offering $5,000 in scholarships to MTA members to participate in the 2015 conference scheduled from Nov.
 19 to Nov.
 21, at the Boston Marriott in Quincy.
 This year's theme is "The Impact of Media and Educaiton on the Other Tradition."

-The National Education Association, the Center for Teaching Quality and the National Board for Professional Teaching Standards, along with the Massachusetts Teachers Association, are partners in the Teacher Leadership Initiative.
+The National Education Association and the Center for Teaching Quality, along with the Massachusetts Teachers Association, are partners in the Teacher Leadership Institute.
 This joint endeavor aims at developing a new generation of leaders within the teaching profession.

 Next Generation Leadership Program